 As part of my trip set up by the Jordan Tourism Board, I had the opportunity to stay at a number of truly wonderful properties, but the Evason Ma’In Hot Springs was right at the top of my list of favorites.
 Given how many truly great places they set me up with, that is a tough list to top out.

-This Six Senses property is just a few miles from the Dea Sea and lies 264 meters (866 feet) below sea level.
+This Six Senses property is just a few miles from the Dead Sea and lies 264 meters (866 feet) below sea level.
 It is set in a natural oasis that aesthetically and effectively uses two free water thermal waterfalls adjacent to the property.

 The entire property is the epitome of elegance.